extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/operation/setup_ipfabric.rst

       +--------------+-------------+------------+----------+----------------+-------+-------+---------+

 3. Repeat steps 1 and 2 above to register the remaining switches to be added.
-If some configuration parameter value changes on the switch, the IP fabric can be updated:
+If some configuration parameter value changes on the switch, the IP Fabric can be updated:

 .. code:: shell